jasandoval6/sandoval-jorge-portofolio/projects/gamed.md

 ## Engineering Focus
 Frontend development • Mobile UI/UX • API integration • Local data persistence • User-centered design

+---
+## What I learned
+- How to built a cross-platform mobile application using Flutter with a strong emphasis on reusable UI components and responsive layouts.
+- Gained hands-on experience managing local data persistence with SQLite to support offline access and fast read/write operations.
+- Integrated a third-party API (IGDB) and designed clear data flow between external services and frontend views.
+- Improved frontend usability through iterative refinement focused on navigation clarity, accessibility, and performance.

+---
+## Rationale
+- Flutter was chosen to enable rapid iteration and consistent UI behavior across platforms using a single codebase.

+- SQLite was used to prioritize performance, reliability, and offline-first functionality for user-generated content.

+- IGDB API provided authoritative game metadata, allowing the app to focus on user interaction rather than data management.

+- Design decisions emphasized simplicity and low friction, ensuring users could search, review, and organize games efficiently.

+---

+## Architecture Overview

+- **UI Layer:** Flutter widgets (screens, dialogs, components)
+- **Controllers:** Handle business logic and state coordination
+- **Models:** Strongly-typed data models for games, users, and reviews
+- **Database:** Local SQLite database using `sqflite`
+- **Services:** External API integration for game search

+---

 ## Why This Project Matters